ZicPowa/chip8-python/README.md

 - [ ] SUPER-CHIP Support
 - [X] Configurable colour themes
 - [ ] Rust rewrite (likely in a companion repo)
+- [ ] Releases for other operating systems

 ## References and Credits